appelera/ai-compilers-study-material/README.md

 ### Description
 This repository is intended to help someone who wants to start working on the fields of AI compilers and systems.

-By "AI compilers", I've meant a SW stack which translates DNN models into assembly at accelerators, such as GPUs or NPUs.
+By "AI compilers", I've meant a SW stack which translates and optimizes DNN models into assembly at accelerators, such as GPUs or NPUs.

 I've curated the most useful resources I've found so far.